 Composition of the Senate

-The Senate is currently made up of a total of 266 Senators, elected by means of a two-fold procedure:
+The Senate of the 12th Legislature has been composed of a total of 266 Senators, chosen in a dual procedure:

 Senators elected in constituencies

 The majority of Senators are elected in provincial constituencies: each province elects four Senators.
 However, in the insular provinces, each island or group of islands is classed as an electoral constituency, with each of the larger islands (Gran Canaria, Mallorca and Tenerife) electing three Senators and the remaining islands (Ibiza-Formentera, Menorca, Fuerteventura, Gomera, Hierro, Lanzarote and La Palma) electing one Senator.
 The populations of Ceuta and Melilla each choose two Senators.

 Although candidates are grouped by political parties on the ballot paper, candidacies are individual for the purposes of voting and counting, candidacies are individual, in such a way that voters may vote for candidates from different political powers.
 It is, therefore, a different procedure to that of the closed party lists of the Congress of Deputies.

 For more information: